JLanderman/Big-Larry---Pizza-Website/my-backend/README.md

 3) Use ctrl + c to stop server

 Note: this has nodemon installed, meaning that the server will automatically restart itself for you when you are changing the code

+For viewing when server is running, type "localhost:5000/pizza/items" to view database values